FrozenCow/translucentdarkdisplay/Readme.txt

-Translucent Dark v1.7
+Translucent Dark v1.8
-Copyright 2009 FrozenCow
+by FrozenCow
 http://www.softwarebakery.com/frozencow/

 This package contains the Translucent Dark display for Growl for Windows.